Daisuke-c4b/rakuten-trading-dashboard/replit.md

 # Overview

-This is a stock chart analysis application built with Streamlit that leverages Google's Gemini 2.5 Flash AI model to perform technical analysis on stock price charts.
-The application accepts chart images and provides detailed technical analysis based on multiple moving averages (SMA), RSI indicators, and volume data.
-The system is designed to act as an experienced technical analyst, interpreting chart patterns and providing insights on trends, support/resistance levels, and trading signals.
+This is a comprehensive stock trading analysis application built with Streamlit that combines:
+1. **AI-powered chart analysis** using Google's Gemini 2.5 Flash to perform technical analysis on stock price charts with multiple moving averages (SMA), RSI indicators, and volume data
+2. **Realized profit/loss visualization** that processes trading data from CSV files to display cumulative performance, ticker-wise analysis, and statistical insights

+The system serves as both a technical analyst for chart interpretation and a performance tracker for realized trading results.

 # User Preferences